 - Prevalence in the US: 3:100,000

 Epidemiological data refers to the US, unless otherwise specified.

-- Most common form: caused by insufficient or absent hypothalamic synthesis or secretion of antidiuretic hormone (ADH) from the posterior pituitary
+- Most common form: caused by insufficient or absent hypothalamic synthesis or posterior pituitary secretion of ADH

 Secondary (∼ ⅔ of cases)